PratimaAI/agile-project-acit4410/Report_Writing.md

 docker service ls
 docker service ps prom_prometheus
 ```
-**Step 5:** Then I added a panel in Grafana to visualize the new data.
+**Step 5:** Then I added a panel in Grafana to visualize the new data [1].
 Created a new dashboard, added an empty panel, and configured the panel settings.
 Used PromQL query patterns to fetch data from Prometheus.
 In this case, I took the metric as "player_count" for the game "PLAYERUNKNOWNS BATTLEGROUNDS".
 Below is the screenshot:

 ![Alt text](screenshots/Panel_add_Grafana.png)

-The completed setup now offered a dynamic dashboard in Grafana displaying the player count data fetched from the newly added target in Prometheus.
+The completed setup now offered a dynamic dashboard in Grafana displaying the player count data fetched from the newly added target in Prometheus [1].

 As a starting point I had  taken four games, so that i can get overview about the player count (across hours each day, for 7 days) of these sample games, below is the snapshot: